boblennes/Codeigniter4-ThemesAndLogin/README.md

 To run the login portion of this repository, you will need to do the following setup:

-In mySQL, create database 'gatekeeper' and user 'gk-user'
+1) In mySQL, create database 'gatekeeper' and user 'gk-user'

-Execute the vendor/bin/setup.sh file.
+2) Execute the vendor/bin/setup.sh file.
 This script will ask several questions about your database setup, write the needed files and run the migrations for you.

+3) edit the paths in application/config/App.php lines 16 and 37 to change the path to correspond to your setup